 This size is the backbone of official communication within US government agencies.
 Slightly shorter and wider than standard letter paper, it offers several practical advantages:

-• Historical Significance: Government letter size has a long history in US bureaucracy, dating back to the late 19th century when typewriters were widely adopted.
+• Historical Significance: The size of government letters has a long history in the US.
+It dates back to the late 1800s when typewriters became common.

 Index Card Sizes: